 - 3.4.9.
-The financial management responsibilities of the Chief of Staff are set out in the financial regulations. - 3.4.10.
+The financial management responsibilities of the Chief Executive and Monitoring Officer are set out in the financial regulations. - 3.4.10.
 To manage the budget of the Police and Crime Commissioner's office, along with the Chief Finance Officer of the Commissioner, particularly to: - order goods and services and other items provided for in the revenue budget. - ask for and accept quotations and tenders for goods and services provided for in the revenue budget.